 Poor ventilation and cooler outside temperatures can also create problems by causing condensation to “rain” down onto the tennis court surfaces.
 If the inside temperatures are warmer and the ceiling is cool from colder outside temperatures, the moisture can drip onto the partially cured surface, creating blemishes.
 To prevent both of these issues, make sure to turn on heating or air conditioning systems to draw humidity out of the air.
 Open any available vents, doors, and windows to allow an escape route for moisture.
 Large industrial fans can also be rented and help to circulate the air, as well as push moisture out when placed at exterior doors.

-If the facility doesn’t have a good way to expel the moist, humid air, you may need to bring in industrial dehumidifiers.
+If the facility doesn’t have a good way to expel and exhaust the moist, humid air, you may need to bring in industrial dehumidifiers.
 Until the high level of humidity is allowed to escape, the coatings will not be able to dry and cure.
 They will retain the marbled or uneven drying pattern, and be susceptible to damage and early wear.
 Plus, when the coatings are like this, it will be very difficult to get tape to stick to the surface for painting the playing lines.

 Loose Sand On Indoor Courts | Drying & Curing